Vocal booth for podcasting

 - if you want broadcast quality sound, like radio

 If you don’t have the space to setup a cabin booth or you don’t want to spend $750 to $1500, a portable booth is a good alternative.
 They go for about $200.
 Also, you can take a portable booth with you on location.
+Or, if you really want to go for cheap, you can create one yourself with good quality foam, preferable from a specialized company.

-However, a portable booth is not ideal when using in combination with a camcorder because it is quite bulky and therefore difficult to keep out of sight unless you don’t mind being filmed from above or aside, which gives a rather unusual effect.
+The portable booth is not ideal when using in combination with a camcorder because it is quite bulky and therefore difficult to keep out of sight unless you don’t mind being filmed from above or aside, which gives a rather unusual effect.

 The microphone is placed within the semi circle that consist of several layers of sound absorbing material.